thejsway/thejsway/manuscript/chapter04.md

 console.log(20 % 3); // 2 because 20 = 3 * 6 + 2
 ```

 Improve the program so that it also shows odd numbers.
-Improve it again so that the initial number is given by the user.
+Improve it again to replace the initial number `1` by a number given by the user.

 > This program must show exactly 10 numbers including the first one, not 11 numbers!